Last chance to register for CX23 : June 4-7, 2023 in Phoenix, AZ. Last chance! Register now for CX23 : June 4-7, 2023.

 We will not collect additional categories of California Personal Information or use the California Personal Information we collected for materially different, unrelated, or incompatible purposes without providing you notice.

-Sharing of California Personal Information
+Disclosure of California Personal Information

 We may disclose your California Personal Information to a third party for a business purpose.
 When we disclose California Personal Information for a business purpose, we enter a contract that describes the purpose and requires the recipient to both keep that personal information confidential and not use it for any purpose except performing the contract.

-We may share and disclose your California Personal Information with the following categories of third parties:
+In the twelve months prior to the “Last reviewed” date of this Privacy Policy, we disclosed your California Personal Information with the following categories of third parties:

 • Our affiliated companies.